stashedUp/experiences/docs/Conflict.md

 # Can you recall a time of conflict with a coworker?
 ## Can you recall a time you disagreed with someone?
+## Tell me about a time you disagreed with your Manager.

 ### Situation:
 - As a team lead, I sometimes have differing opinion than my manager